 ‘A Life in Nature’ – The Society Supports the Quay Arts Open Biennial

-Specimens are on loan from Cothey Stores where Heritage Services, IW Council are custodians of some of The Society’s historic specimens.
-Also on display is an exquisite watercolour sketch of birds’ eggs.
+Specimens were loaned from Cothey Stores where Heritage Services, IW Council are custodians of some of The Society’s historic specimens.
+Also on display was an exquisite watercolour sketch of birds’ eggs.
 This is item of ‘Darwinalia’ with an Island connection is currently thought to be the only surviving example from the original suite of paintings made by Harriet Darwin-Fox.
-The sketch is on kind loan from Carisbrooke Castle Museum.
+The sketch was kindly loaned from Carisbrooke Castle Museum.

 Centenary Launch celebrates the founding of our Society

 Pictures by Cat James / Matthew Chatfield / David Bone

 The IWNHAS received a letter of good wishes from Buckingham Palace to mark 100 years of study and conservation of the Isle of Wight’s natural and archaeological heritage.